tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ???
 First off, we need people to become aware of the issues we have seen.

-This may be as simple as finding out about how online services or governments routinely misuse our data.
+This may be as simple as finding out how online services

+and governments treat our data.

 --